-This paper has two aims.
-First, we will focus on the local elections and search for explanations for the remarkable decline in preference voting there.
-Findings from the national elections (which are largely mediatized and to a large extent focused on a handful prominent politicians) cannot simply be transferred to the local level.
-Secondly, we engage in the conceptual discussion on the different types of personalization.
-More in particular, we will argue that in a multi-level context personalization can take place at different policy levels, which could have an impact on each other.
-Therefore, analysts should not only focus on the number of people to which the process of personalization applies (which is usually, but inaccurately called the 'level' of personalization), but also at which policy level it takes place and how processes at one policy level have an impact on other policy levels.
-As such, we contribute to the conceptual literature on personalization, and at the same time, we provide more insights to explain evolutions in preference voting at the local level.
+In this article, we engage in the conceptual discussion on the different types of personalization.
+More in particular, we will argue that in a multi-level context, personalization can take place at different policy levels, which could have an impact on each other.
+We find inspiration in the literature on the 'multi-level election perspective', that states that campaign behaviour and voting behaviour at one policy level is influenced by elections and politicians at another policy level (Schakel and Romanova 2021).
+Therefore, researchers analyzing personalization should not only focus on the number of people to which the process of personalization applies (which is usually, but inaccurately called the 'level' of personalization), but also at which policy level it takes place, and how processes at one policy level have an impact on other policy levels.
+We propose to distinguish between the level of personalization, which refers in our conception to the policy level at which politicians are mainly active, and the focus of personalization, which maintains the old distinction between personalization around one or a few prominent politicians versus personalization around many rank-and-file politicians.